MicrosoftDocs/azure-devops-docs/docs/pipelines/process/access-tokens.md

 ::: moniker range="<= azure-devops-2019"

 If you use Azure DevOps Server 2019, then all YAML jobs run with the job authorization scope set to **collection**.
 In other words, these jobs have access to all repositories in your project collection.
-You cannot change this in Azure DevOps server 2019.
+You cannot change this in Azure DevOps Server 2019.

 YAML pipelines are not available in TFS.